myltik/azure-docs.ru-ru/articles/storsimple/storsimple-snapshot-manager-manage-backup-catalog.md

 <properties
-   pageTitle="Каталог архивов диспетчера моментальных снимков StorSimple | Microsoft Azure" description="Узнайте, как использовать оснастку консоли MMC ";Диспетчер моментальных снимков StorSimple"; для просмотра каталога резервных копий и управления ими." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Snapshot Manager backup catalog | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to view and manage the backup catalog." services="storsimple" documentationCenter="NA" authors="SharS"